-A. Bargaining unit members shall be compensated at straight time rates for all hours in paid status, except that all hours worked in: excess of eight (8) in any day or forty (40) in any workweek shall be compensated for at a rate of time-and-one-half, Employees shall be paid time-and-one-half for time worked between forty (40) hours and forty-eight (48) hours and all hours double time for time worked in excess of forty-eight (48) hours in any workweek shall be compensated at a double time rate.
+A. Bargaining unit members shall be compensated at straight time rates for all hours in paid status, except that all hours worked in: excess of eight (8) in any day or forty (40) in any workweek shall be compensated for at a rate of time-and-one-half, and all hours worked in excess of forty-eight (48) in any workweek shall be compensated at a double time rate.
 The City will make a good faith effort to offer all overtime of four hours or longer in duration to bargaining unit members on an equalized basis insofar as practicable.